-Having your car repossessed can feel very sudden, like a slap in the face.
-Many states don’t require any paperwork about repossession before a car is towed.
-In some cases, itcan be repossessed after only 30 days of no car payments on the loan.
-This article will answer some common questions about vehicle repossession, including why does it happen, what the steps are in this process, and how you can get your car back, after it’s been repossessed.
+This article will answer some common questions about vehicle repossession, including why it happens, what the steps are in this process, and how you can get your car back, after it’s been repossessed.

 Having your car repossessed can feel very sudden, like a slap in the face.
 Many states don’t require any paperwork about repossession before a car is towed, and it can be done without a court order.
 In some cases, it can be repossessed after only 30 days of no car payments on the loan.

 This article will answer some common questions about vehicle repossession, including why does it happen, what the steps are in this process, and how you can get your car back, after it’s been repossessed.

 Why Does Repossession Happen?